New GOP plan could sow health care chaos

 "I don’t think it’s possible to overstate how disruptive this would be," Billy Wynne, a health policy consultant at Thorn Run Partners, told NBC News.

-Already, the CBO estimates that confusion over Obamacare’s fate will drive up premiums for individual insurance by 15 percent in 2018.
+Already, the Congressional Budget Office (CBO), the nonpartisan agency that normally reviews legislation, says that confusion over Obamacare’s fate will drive up premiums for individual insurance by 15 percent in 2018.
 AHIP, the main lobby for the insurance industry, came out against the bill on Wednesday and warned it would have a "destabilizing" effect.

 Far from providing closure on the health care wars, the bill would kick off a decade-plus process that would keep the policy debate at the center of American politics at the state and national level.